-Tools & Resources for Singers
+Resources for Creatives

 The tools you need to grow your creativity and succeed.
 These are products or services I use personally or have tried and highly recommend.
-(Scroll to bottom for art supplies)

 This is the home recording condenser mic I use myself.
 Its sound quality is superb.
 Its fantastic for its price as far as condenser studio mics go and its got a ‘surround sound’ recording feature so you can stick the mic in the middle of the room and have the band play around it and it picks everything up.
 Great for acoustic band YT videos on the quick and easy.